-- The Education (Independent School Standards 2018) (Part 3, Para 9 and Part 6 Para 32) - Equality Act (2010), - Education Act (2011) - Children and Families Act 2014 - Positive environments where children can flourish, Ofsted Guidance (2021) - Behaviour and Discipline in Schools DFE Guidance (2016) - Behaviour in Schools A guide for Head Teachers and School Staff (September 2022) DFE Guidance - Use of reasonable Force advice for school leaders, staff and governing bodies - Keeping Children Safe in Education, statutory guidance for schools and colleges (September 2022) - DFE Guidance on Searching, Screening and Confiscation (July 2022) - Standards in Scotland's Schools etc. Act 2000 - Education (Additional Support for Learning) (Scotland) Act 2004 - Holding safely a guide for residential child care practitioners and managers (2005) SIRCC
+- The Education (Independent School Standards) Regulations 2014 - The Independent School Standards (Guidance for independent schools- updated April 2019) - Equality Act (2010) - Education Act (2011) - Children and Families Act 2014 - Positive environments where children can flourish, Ofsted Guidance (2021) - Behaviour and Discipline in Schools DFE Guidance (2016) - Behaviour in Schools A guide for Head Teachers and School Staff (September 2022) DFE Guidance - Use of reasonable Force advice for school leaders, staff and governing bodies - Keeping Children Safe in Education, statutory guidance for schools and colleges (September 2022) - DFE Guidance on Searching, Screening and Confiscation (July 2022)

-The Behaviour and Discipline in Schools Guidance (2016) states that 'schools need to ensure they have a strong behaviour policy to support staff in managing behaviour, including the use of rewards and sanctions'.
-Behaviour policies are typically informed by behaviourist approaches; however we are aware that they are not successful with all individuals.
-This is especially true for schools with a neurodivergent population.
+The Behaviour and discipline in schools (2016) guidance states that 'schools need to ensure they have a strong behaviour policy to support staff in managing behaviour, including the use of rewards and sanctions'.
+Behaviour policies are typically informed by Behaviourist approaches; however we are aware that punitive approaches to behaviour management in schools are damaging to children's mental health.
+This is especially true for Acorn and Options pupils who have a significant number of individuals with lived experience of trauma and complex needs.

-Behaviour in Schools (2022) is clear that good behaviour in schools is central to a good education, with schools providing a calm, safe and supportive environment which pupils want to attend and where they can learn and thrive.
+Behaviour in schools (2022) guidance is clear that good behaviour in schools is central to a good education, with schools providing a calm, safe and supportive environment which pupils want to attend and where they can learn and thrive.